 5. Black Hole Mirage

 Another alternative of the Big Bang theory is that the universe actually emerged from a collapsing higher-dimensional star.
-In a recent study, a group of cosmologists have hypothesized that the universe may have been formed from the cosmic debris ejected when a four-dimensional star collapsed into a hyper-black hole.
+In a recent study, a group of cosmologists has hypothesized that the universe may have been formed from the cosmic debris ejected when a four-dimensional star collapsed into a hyper-black hole.
 If this is the case, then it would largely explain why the universe seems so uniform in all the direction.

 According to the standard model of the Big Bang, it all started from the singularity, an infinitely dense and hot point which was followed by a bang.
 But what cosmologists failed to explain is what triggered this explosion.
-At current, all the understandings of the physics, all known theories are unable to explain what happened that particular moment.
+At present, all the understandings of physics, all known theories are unable to explain what happened that particular moment.

 Another mystery is that how a super violent event like the Big Bang would have left behind a Universe that has a uniform temperature because there doesn’t seem to have been enough time since the cosmic explosion for the universe to attain temperature equilibrium.

 The team, including Niayesh Afshordi, an astrophysicist came up with this idea while studying a proposal made by another group of physicists back in the year 2000.
-That model suggested that our 3D universe is a membrane that floats through a four dimensional “bulk universe“.
+That model suggested that our 3D universe is a membrane that floats through a four-dimensional “bulk universe“.